Sep 26, 2023

 Can Apache and NGINX Work Together?

-It’s possible to run NGINX and Apache together and take advantage of each server’s strengths – NGINX for its fast processing speed and Apache for its powerful modules.
+Yes.
+You can set NGINX or Apache as a standalone web server or combine them to leverage their strengths – NGINX for its fast processing speed and Apache for its powerful modules.

-The common practice for using both software is to place NGINX as a reverse proxy in front of Apache since it can handle hundreds of connections concurrently.
+The common practice for using both software is using NGINX as a reverse proxy server in front of Apache since it can handle hundreds of concurrent connections.